adamsoutar/velocity/Notes.md

 iTerm can be set to automatically open when things want a terminal.
 I can't remember how it does that.
 Is it being the default file handler of `.command` files or something?

+### Re: xterm window management commands

+"Iconify" seems to be what X Window Server calls minimising stuff.
+There's a function XIconifyWindow, and xterm's docs use "iconify" a lot.
+It means minised.